 - Balcony Lanai, or terrace among others

 Villas are types of hotel rooms that offer an ideal getaway for those who are tired of the hustle and bustle of city life.
-Villas usually provide a comfortable and calm life.
+Villas usually provide a comfortable and calm environment at luxury hotels.

 Most villas have: